hyperverseglobalconsulting/hyperverseglobalconsulting/README.md

 _09/2023 - Present, Belgrade, Serbia_

 **Responsibilities:**
-Role Overview: As a Lead AWS Cloud Architect, managed entire cloud infrastructure & DevOps practices, aligning with the company’s focus on analytics solutions.
-My role involves strategic oversight & architectural design to enhance infrastructure efficiency.
+Role Overview: As the Lead AWS Cloud Architect at Datavid Pvt Ltd, I hold comprehensive responsibility for the management and strategic enhancement of our cloud infrastructure and DevOps practices.
+My role centers on leveraging architectural insights to bolster infrastructure efficiency, particularly for analytics-driven initiatives.

+Key Responsibilities:

-Cloud Infrastructure Design: Architect and manage robust, cloud-native solutions using IaaC for the company’s analytics-driven projects.
+Cloud Infrastructure Design: Spearhead the design and management of robust, scalable cloud-native solutions using Infrastructure as Code (IaC), tailored to support the company's data analytics projects.
+This involves meticulous planning and execution to ensure architectures are both resilient and agile.

-Security and Access Management: Implement and maintain AWS access controls with detailed IAM roles and policies.
-Set up secure and efficient Kubernetes RBAC rules within EKS.
+Security and Access Management: Craft and enforce comprehensive AWS IAM policies and Kubernetes RBAC configurations to fortify cloud environments.
+My focus is on minimizing risk by establishing stringent access controls and regularly updating security protocols to safeguard sensitive data and systems.

-Process Optimization: Overhaul and enhance CI/CD processes to integrate innovative cloud services, aiming to achieve superior operational metrics.
+Process Optimization: Revitalize and streamline CI/CD pipelines to incorporate cutting-edge cloud services and tools.
+My approach is aimed at enhancing automation, reducing manual overhead, and achieving superior operational performance metrics.

-Cost Management & Optimization: Implement cost-saving measures.
-Manage upgrades and transitions through strategic Blue-Green deployments, ensuring zero downtime and continuous delivery.
+Cost Management & Optimization: Devise and implement effective cost-control strategies, including the use of spot instances and strategic capacity reservations.
+Lead Blue-Green deployment tactics to facilitate seamless infrastructure upgrades and transitions, thereby ensuring uninterrupted service delivery and zero downtime.

 ### Education
 **Computer Science and Engineering**